PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 cat ./-
 ```

-## Bandit2 - How to handle spaces in file names
+## 2 - How to handle spaces in file names

-Use escape character before spaces
+Use escape character before spaces in file names.

 ```sh
 ssh bandit2@bandit.labs.overthewire.org -p 2220